vectordotdev/vector/website/docs/reference/sources/socket.md

 ### shutdown_timeout_secs

 The timeout before a connection is forcefully closed during shutdown.
-Valid only for "tcp" sockets.

 </Field>